Certified Dental Assistant certificate

 procedures.
 (Form to be signed by the dentist will be provided at information

-8. Must be able to pass a security clearance check.
-A criminal records check form will be provided at the
+8. Successful completion of a security clearance check.
+Criminal records check forms will be provided on acceptance to the program.

 Note: Personal suitability of applicants will be assessed using

 a point rating system.
 Applicants will be accepted based on points achieved on the applicant rating.

 Students who do not meet these requirements might consider the Science Studies

 Applications are accepted on a continuous basis throughout the year.

 Qualified applicants are considered for the next intake in which there is space.